Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Summary

-The obtained solutions are not normalizable in the obvious $U(1)$ inner product, and even with the inner product borrowed from $SU(2)$, the true gauge group of quantum gravity, which falls off more rapidly for large spins, length uncertainties diverge, whereas there is no fluctuation of the wave velocity.
-A violation of the Killing condition means dispersion, a departure from an exactly constant propagation speed of gravitational waves, this speed and metric quantities appear as mutually complementary - a typical situation in quantum theory.
+The obtained solutions are not normalizable in the obvious $U(1)$ inner product, and even with the inner product borrowed from $SU(2)$, the true gauge group of quantum gravity, which falls off more rapidly for large spins, length uncertainties diverge.
 Problems of this kind are usually overcome by continuous wave packets.
 If the quantities $b$ and $w$ in $U_\pm$ and the potential part $P$ in $H$ were continuous, one could construct well-behaved wave packets without invoking anything ``from outside", but they are discrete.
+The discrete interpretation in $U_-$ is ambiguous and a matter of choice; in $U_+$ it is at least very natural, but also here the normalization problem of solutions is present.
 Particularly the difference $k_+-k_-$ in (\ref{49}) is integer, so superpositions of asymptotic solutions are periodic.

 This makes some renormalization necessary.
-In section 5 we have shown an ad-hoc example that manages to suppress the influence of large spins, and estimated the violation of the Killing condition in relation to the length uncertainty.
+In Section 5 we have shown two ad-hoc examples that manage to suppress sufficiently the influence of large geometric eigenvalues $m$ and $n$.
+By modifying solutions, we commit violations of the Killing conditions, i.\,e. a departure from an exactly constant propagation speed of gravitational waves.
+An estimation shows that this speed and the metric quantities appear as mutually complementary - a typical situation in quantum theory.
+In comparison, the second kind of renormalization introduced in (5.4.2), which fits to the diagonal domain of coincidence of solutions of $U_\pm$ in fig. 1, is more selective, it suppresses large wave factors.
 When the considered kinds of renormalization are ascribed to the interaction with matter fields, both the Hamiltonian and the diffeo constraint would have to be combined with the corresponding matter quantities.